Ann Kirkpatrick: Gun policy

 Before the 2011 Tucson shooting, Kirkpatrick was described as "an ardent gun rights supporter".
 She voted "to allow guns in national parks and against the reinstatement of a ban on the sale of semi-automatic weapons."

 In 2012, her campaign website stated that Kirkpatrick "pledge[d] to oppose any attempt by the federal government to undermine the Second Amendment and infringe on our constitutional right to bear arms."
 She said the Tucson shooting caused her to rethink her support of gun rights and that "everything is on the table" as a potential solution to the issue of gun violence.

 After the 2012 Sandy Hook Elementary School shooting, the Arizona Daily Sun wrote that "Kirkpatrick's position on some firearms laws appears to be changing in light of the mid-December school shooting in Connecticut, her new stance is unclear."

 In the wake of the 2016 Orlando nightclub shooting, Kirkpatrick participated in a sit-in on the floor of the U.S. House demanding that Congress address gun violence.
 She also said, "we must also look beyond this terrible moment and decide what we as a nation are willing to do to prevent hatred, gun violence and domestic terrorism," and mentioned "sensible solutions ... that both respect the 2nd Amendment and keep our communities safer."

 In 2019, Kirkpatrick voted for HR 8 Bipartisan Background Checks of 2019.
 In 2020, she introduced HR 5559 The January 8 National Memorial Act to authorize the Secretary of the Interior to establish a national memorial in Tucson honoring those who were killed on January 8, 2011, when Congresswoman Gabby Giffords was shot.

 Health care

-Kirkpatrick voted for the Affordable Care Act.
+Kirkpatrick voted for the Affordable Care Act (ACA).
 She has said that her vote for the ACA was "her proudest vote" in Congress.
 She also voted against numerous attempts to repeal it, and to defund Planned Parenthood.
 She was one of 106 cosponsors of Pramila Jayapal's Medicare for All bill.